sitelint/optimize-image-on-the-client-side/README.md

 # Optimize image on the client side

 Optimize image after selecting using `<input type="file">`.
-The optimization process takes place in the background and it's done automatically.
+The optimization process takes place in the background and it's done automatically by listening for changes on all inputs type `file`.

 **Note that images that are larger in size after compression are not taken into account.**